mongodb/motor/doc/differences.rst

     def callback(result, error):
         pass

-Motor's asynchronous methods return ``None`` immediately, and execute the callback, with either a result or an error, when the operation has completed.
+Motor's asynchronous methods return immediately, and execute the callback, with either a result or an error, when the operation has completed.

-For example,
+For example, :meth:`~pymongo.collection.Collection.find_one` is used in PyMongo
-:meth:`~pymongo.collection.Collection.find_one` is used in PyMongo like:
+like:

 .. code-block:: python